 where subscripts a and b indicate two successive times.

 6. In Fisher Shotokan, prior to commencement of free rotation the initial angular momentum L is made as large as possible with a large initial moment of inertia Ia.
 Then after free rotation commences I is reduced from Ia to Ib in order to force the angular velocity W to increase from Wa to Wb.
-This process increases the kinetic energy.
+This process increases both the angular velocity and the kinetic energy.

-7. The angular momentum L can only be changed by torque.
+7. The angular momentum L of a rigid body can only be changed by application of torque.
 Torque is a twisting action that can be viewed as an axial flow of angular momentum.
-However, realizing a significant flow of vertical axis angular momentum into or out of a human body requires that both feet be firmly on the ground.
+However, realizing a large flow of vertical axis angular momentum into or out of a human body requires that both feet be firmly on the ground.

 8. Each Fisher Shotokan turn has three sequential torque phases.
 During the first phase both feet are on the ground and angular momentum flows into the body.
-During the second phase there is free rotation about the ball or heel of one foot and the amount of angular momentum within the body remains constant.
+During the second phase there is free rotation about the ball or heel of one foot and the amount of angular momentum within the body is increased by pulling the arms and legs toward the axis of rotation.
 During the second phase the moment of inertia is minimized.
 The unloaded leg must not land before the critical instant of impact.
-At the critical instant of impact both feet are again on the ground and angular momentum flows out of the body.
+At the critical instant of impact both feet are again on the ground and angular momentum (kinetic energy) flows out of the body.

-9. In Fisher Shotokan the angular velocity (rate of turn) during free rotation is limited by the amount of angular momentum that flows into the body during the short initial time interval while both feet are still in firm contact with the ground and by the practical lower limit of the karateka's moment of inertia.
+9. In Fisher Shotokan the angular velocity (rate of turn) during free rotation is largely limited by the amount of angular momentum that flows into the body during the short initial time interval while both feet are still in firm contact with the ground and by the practical available change in the karateka's moment of inertia.

-10. Angular momentum is the time integral of torque.
+10. For a rigid body angular momentum is the time integral of torque.

 11. The muscles that can cause vertical axis torque are the hips and shoulders acting against the upper body moment of inertia while both feet are firmly on the ground.
 For any initial moment of inertia Ia, the larger the angular velocity Wa that can be achieved while both feet are on the ground, the larger the amount of angular momentum that is absorbed by the upper body and hence the faster the turn.
 Thus a fundamental objective of Fisher Shotokan physical training is development of maximum hip and shoulder angular acceleration about the vertical body axis while the arms are outstretched and both feet are on the ground.

-12. Note that while the body's angular momentum is changing the torque is zero at the top of the head and is very large at the hips.
+12. Note that while the body's angular momentum is changing the torque is zero at the top of the head, is moderate at the shoulders and is very large at the hips.